eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 The `model_production.py` script includes:

 - A pipeline for **preprocessing** the input data
-- Functions for **training** the Random Forest model
+- Function for applying feature engineering for the new data
-- Methods for **evaluating** the model's performance
+- Function for encoding categorical features for the new data
-- **Saving and loading** the trained model for production use
+- Function for combining all transformations into one pipeline and generating the final result as a data frame to download by the user feature engineering for the new data

-The model is saved using **Joblib** or **Pickle**, ensuring it can be loaded for making predictions in the deployment phase.
+The model is saved using **Joblib**, ensuring it can be loaded for making predictions in the deployment phase.

 ### 4. **Deployment with Streamlit**

 The `app.py` file is a Streamlit-based web application that allows users to interact with the model.
 Users can:

-- Input customer data through a web form
+- Input new customer data through a web upload option
-- Submit the data to the model to receive a churn prediction
+- Submit the data to the model to receive a churn prediction for the full data
-- View the prediction results and associated probabilities
+- Download the prediction results into a CSV file

 To run the Streamlit app locally, use the following command: